- Master cylinder

 - Your brakes are hard to press down or feel "spongy."
 Usually this means air has gotten into your brake lines or you may have low brake fluid.

 - When applying your brakes, your steering wheel, brake pedal, or entire vehicle begins to shake.
 If this happens, your brake rotors could be warped and need replacement.

 When you notice any brake warning signs, contact our professional staff by phone, or email, immediately and we'll take care of it.

-Performance Auto Center and Performance Auto & Truck Center is a Owner Operated located in two locations ELK GROVE VILLAGE, / SCHAUMBURG and Plainfield / Naperville area.
+Performance Auto Center is a Owner Operated located in two locations ELK GROVE VILLAGE, / SCHAUMBURG and Plainfield / Naperville area.
 At performance we guarantee Auto Service, Auto Repair, Truck Service, Truck Repair and all Automotive Maintenance.
 Founded over 25 years ago with one goal in mind: Providing Honest, courteous, professional customer service and workmanship.
 We offer same day service to residents of the Elk Grove Village, Hoffman Estates, Itasca, Schaumburg, Wood Dale, Naperville Plainfield Bolingbrook and Aurora region... both locations conveniently located either 5 minutes south of Woodfield Mall or 5 minutes south of Fox Valley Mall.